 Once you have found an interesting topic click ‘Add’ to add some questions to your list.
 Click ‘Add More’ multiple times to exhaust all suggestions in a topic.

 It’s certainly very easy to use, but it’s also more than a little frustrating as you can only retrieve 10 questions for a topic at a time, which means you have to do a lot of clicking to get a reasonably sized set of data.

 Coverage on some topics is also a bit hit and miss.
-For example, you can see there was only 1 question in the Digital Marketing category, but I got at least 10 questions when I searched for ‘digital marketing’ explicitly.
+For example, there was only 1 question in the Digital Marketing category, but I got at least 10 questions when I searched for ‘digital marketing’ explicitly.
 And there were no questions about “Google question hub” (yet!).